 Speaking and Listening is experienced through four main areas: Speaking; Listening; Group Discussion and Interaction, and Drama which permeate the whole curriculum.
 Interactive teaching strategies are used to engage all pupils in order to raise reading and writing standards.
 Children are encouraged to develop effective communication skills in readiness for later life.
 Opportunities to develop these skills include: debating and discussion, class assemblies, talk partners, drama and our Christian services.
-Children who require extra support in speaking and listening benefit from small group sessions lead trained staff and draw on the expertise of a Speech and Language Therapist who develops programs delivered by our Teaching Assistants.
+Children who require extra support in speaking and listening benefit from small group sessions lead by an ELKLAN trained Teaching Assistant and draw on the expertise of a Speech and Language Therapist who develops programs delivered by our Teaching Assistants.